azylman/govend/README.md

 build your project with `go install` and test it with `go test`, it's one command to start using:

-	$ govendor save
+	$ govendor

-This will save a list of dependencies to the file vendor/Godeps.json (for future compatibility with godep), and copy their source code into vendor/.
+This will save a list of dependencies to the file vendor/Deps.json, and copy their source code into vendor/.
 Read over its contents and make sure it looks reasonable.
 Then commit the whole vendor directory to version control.